HomeBeveragesWine

 French Wine Meal Ideas

-Pork Tenderloin with Raspberry Sauce could be just the gluten free recipe you've been looking for.
-For $2.12 per serving, this recipe covers 19% of your daily requirements of vitamins and minerals.
-One serving contains 250 calories, 24g of protein, and 6g of fat.
-This recipe serves 4.
-It works best as a main course, and is done in about 20 minutes.
-1 person were glad they tried this recipe.
-Head to the store and pick up red wine vinegar, cayenne pepper, pork tenderloin, and a few other things to make it today.
-It is brought to you by Taste of Home.
-With a spoonacular score of 61%, this dish is solid.
-If you like this recipe, take a look at these similar recipes: Stuffed Pork Tenderloin with Marsala-Port Sauce, Raspberry Cupcakes With Raspberry Icing, and Bacon Wrapped Pork Tenderloin.
+Sweet and Sour Veggies could be just the gluten free, dairy free, lacto ovo vegetarian, and vegan recipe you've been looking for.
+For 93 cents per serving, this recipe covers 9% of your daily requirements of vitamins and minerals.
+This side dish has 175 calories, 2g of protein, and 1g of fat per serving.
+This recipe serves 6.
+1 person has tried and liked this recipe.
+Head to the store and pick up red wine vinegar, cucumbers, bell pepper, and a few other things to make it today.
+It is brought to you by Allrecipes.
+From preparation to the plate, this recipe takes approximately 12 minutes.
+With a spoonacular score of 58%, this dish is pretty good.
+If you like this recipe, you might also like recipes such as Honey Mustard Chicken With Cashews and Veggies, Lentil Soup with Veggies and Pasta, and Noodles and Veggies With Peanut Sauce.

 Videos for Making Different French Wine Style Dishes